shrinerb/shrine/doc/design.md

 ## Storage

+On the lowest level we have a storage.
 A storage class encapsulates file management logic on a particular service.
 It is what actually performs uploads, generation of URLs, deletions and similar.
 By convention it is namespaced under `Shrine::Storage`.

 ```rb
 filesystem = Shrine::Storage::FileSystem.new("uploads")